Project management software overview

 - Ease of use: If the system is too complicated, your team won’t want to use it.

-- Template creation: You should have the ability to create and customize templates so that you’re not building each project and activity from scratch.
+- Template creation: You should be able to create and customize templates so that you’re not building each project and activity from scratch.

 - Warning flags: The system should trigger alerts or warnings when things go off track, such as when an activity is late.